 Whatever you do, wherever you are, do not clink your glass with silverware.
 Get attention in other ways, other less rude ways.

 7) Exploding bottle of wine

 This is another don’t rule.
-When opening any bottle of wine, make sure you don’t make the cork “pop” as some consider it bad manners.
+When opening any bottle of wine, make sure you don’t make the cork “pop” as some consider that as bad manners.

 Cheers in Italian with… what drink?

-It might be useful to know the most common kinds of drink you can exchange a toast with in Italian.
+It might be useful to know the most common kinds of drinks you can share a toast with in Italian.
 Here they are:

 Italians don’t toast with water, but if you’re a nondrinker, they’ll close an eye.

 Now that you know how to say cheers in Italian, you can finally celebrate together with your Italian friends!